Council of Tours: Council of Tours 567

 The Breton bishops declined to attend, as Bishop Eufronius claimed authority over the Breton church.
 Among those who did attend was Chaletricus of Chartres.

 At the Second, it was decreed that the sanctuary gates were to remain open so that the faithful might at any time go before the altar for prayer (canon IV); a married bishop should treat his wife as a sister (canon XII).
 No priest or monk was to share his bed with someone else; and monks were not to have single or double cells, but were to have a common dormitory in which two or three were to take turns in staying awake and reading to the rest (canon XIV).
 If a monk married or had familiarity with a woman, he was to be excommunicated from the church until he returned penitent to the monastery enclosure and thereafter underwent a period of penance (canon XV).
 No woman was to be allowed to enter the monastery enclosure, and if anyone saw a woman enter and did not immediately expel her, he was to be excommunicated (canon XVI).
 Married priests, deacons and subdeacons should have their wives sleep together with the maidservants, while they themselves slept apart, and if anyone of them were found to be sleeping with his wife, he was to be excommunicated for a year and reduced to the lay state (canon XIX).

 The council also noted that some Gallo-Roman customs of ancestor worship were still being observed.
 Canon XXII decreed that anyone known to be participating in these practices was barred from receiving communion and not allowed to enter a church.

 The bishops of the Kingdom of Paris were particularly concerned about the Merovingian practice of seizing ecclesiastical properties in outlying areas in order to fund their internecine wars.

-The Council proclaimed that the entire period between Christmas and Epiphany should be considered part of the celebration, creating what became known as the twelve days of Christmas, or Christmastide.
+The Council noted that "every day is a festival" between Christmas Day on December 25 and Epiphany on January 6.
+This may be the earliest acknowledgement of what came to be known as the twelve days of Christmas, or Christmastide.